South Africa Flag 21 Analytics

 • beneficiary’s name,

-• beneficiary’s distributed ledger address associated with the transfer (if the transfer is registered on a network).
+• beneficiary’s distributed ledger address associated with the transfer (if the transfer is registered on a network using distributed ledger or similar technology),

-This data must be obtained in accordance with the FIC Act and the RMCP.
-The originator CASP is required to develop, document, maintain and implement its RMCP in accordance with section 42 of the FIC Act.
+This data must be obtained in accordance with the FIC Act and the CASP's RMCP, which the originator CASP is required to develop, document, maintain and implement per Section 42 of the FIC Act.

 * If the originator is a legal person, the originator’s registered name, registration number under which it is incorporated, and registered address is required.

-For a single transaction of under R 5000, less data is required to be exchanged.
+For a single transaction of under ZAR 5000, less data is required to be exchanged.
 Moreover, this data does not need to be verified unless there is a suspicion of money laundering and the like, or if the transaction involves a high-risk or FATF-monitored jurisdiction.
+In this instance, the originator CASP must verify all details pertaining to the originator.

 • originator’s name,

-• originator’s distributed ledger address associated with the transfer (if the transfer is registered on a network),
+• originator’s distributed ledger address associated with the transfer (if the transfer is registered on a network using distributed ledger or similar technology),

 • originator’s crypto asset account number with the originator CASP, or unique transaction reference number,